cs79/randomcoin/docs/design_pattern_decisions.md

 The `equitableLiquidation` function could be removed in a Production implementation, as the automatic circuit breaker should be sufficient to manage the lifecycle of the contract and removing the manual circuit breaker could preclude a malicious Owner from using it to attempt an attack on the contract.

-## State Machine / Autodeprecation
+## State Machine / Autodeprecation / Speed Bump

 The life cycle of the contract is managed as a state machine, with three states (`Funding`, `Active`, `Liquidating`) that can be cycled through.
 There is functionality built into the contract to manage automatic state transitions when core functions are called under certain circumstances: